CCE Country Profile

 A range of Cook Islands policy documents recognize the importance of climate change education.
 The National Climate Change Policy 2018-2028 (2018) includes education and public awareness as a cross-cutting area to mainstream climate change in the country’s development planning.
 The Policy states that the country’s intention is to “strengthen education and public awareness on climate change at all levels, including through school curricula” (p.
 14).
 This indicates the government’s interest in making changes to the school curricula to be more inclusive of climate change education.

 The National Curriculum Framework (2002) uses a ‘Tree of Learning’ to represent the country’s curriculum structure.
 Each part of the tree represents a stage in learning, with the roots being early childhood education and the branches being upper secondary education.
-The Curriculum notes the importance of nature as a foundation of learning in the country, stating “The Tree symbolises the Cook Islands people’s close connection and affinity with nature and the land, their bond to spiritual beliefs, and their relationship to economic well-being ” (p.
+The Curriculum notes the importance of nature as a foundation of learning in the country, stating “The Tree symbolizes the Cook Islands people’s close connection and affinity with nature and the land, their bond to spiritual beliefs, and their relationship to economic well-being ” (p.
 2).
 A description of the types of climate change-related keywords discussed in the curricula may be found in the MECCE Project Monitoring section of this profile.

 The Early Childhood Curriculum (2017) focuses on developing positive attitudes towards identity and inquiry in an environment that is closely linked to the home and the community.
 Students are encouraged to increase their awareness of their environment, to inquire, to explore, and to expand their understanding of the way things are and the different ways of doing things.
 Central to the Early Childhood Curriculum are six principles that ground learning, including Piri’anga (Relationships), which describes the importance of developing “responsive, warm two-way relationships with people, places and things” (p.
 13).
-The two-way connection between the learner and the world they inhabit is paramount to the beginning stages of learning of Cook Islanders.
+The two-way connection between the learner and the world they inhabit is paramount to the beginning stages of learning for Cook Islanders.
 In the principle concerning Identity, children develop “skills in caring for the environment, such as cleaning, fixing, gardening and helping others with self-care skills” (p.
 26).

 Taieni (Science) education is the main way through which primary and secondary students begin learning about climate change at school.
-There are six strains of science learning, with climate change education being housed within the Enua e te Rangi (Earth & Sky) strand.
+There are six strains of science learning, with climate change education being housed within the Enua e te Rangi (Earth and Sky) strand.
 As part of this strand within the Science Curriculum (2014), students investigate the structure and history of the earth and the processes that have shaped it, including “investigating the debate on climate change” and “talk about the science ideas found, in relation to the legends about phases of the moon and tides” (p.
 16).
 According to the 3rd National Communication (2019), learning about changes to the natural environment is also included in the Social Science and the Māori curricula.
-There are mentions in the Social Science Curriculumof studying the ways that people have adapted to the environment over time, exploring appropriate responses for future sustainability, helping students appreciate the place of the Cook Islands in the international environment, and reflecting on relevant global issues.
+There are mentions in the Social Science Curriculum of studying the ways that people have adapted to the environment over time, exploring appropriate responses for future sustainability, helping students appreciate the place of the Cook Islands in the international environment, and reflecting on relevant global issues.

 The 3rd National Communication (2019) mentions that many schools set their own programs in line with the aims of the national curriculum.
 For example in 2019, Avarua School partnered with Korero O Te Orau, an environmental non-government organization (NGO), to support students’ formal learning of climate change through the United Nations Development Program Reef to Reef program.
-Programs like this tap into NGOs, international, and private sector partners to strengthen climate change resilience throughout the Islands.
+Programs like this tap into NGOs, and the international and private sector partners to strengthen climate change resilience throughout the Islands.

 II) Climate change in teacher training and teacher resources